History of Corn

 People first began to farm corn (instead of picking it wild) around 7,500 BC in Mexico, a little later than they started to farm squash and avocados.
 Gradually people bred the corn plants to have more and more corn - bigger ears, with more kernels, and easier to eat - and fewer leaves.
+Soon - about 6000 BC - their southern neighbors in Ecuador were growing corn too.
 By about 1 AD, the Pueblo people in North America also grew corn.

 People ate corn fresh when it ripened in summertime, by roasting or boiling the ears, or by making popcorn, but mostly they dried the kernels and crushed them into cornmeal, and then used the cornmeal to make tacos or tortillas.
 They filled the tacos with bean mush and vegetables.
 That way you could store the corn and eat it all year round.
 Some people also stirred cornmeal into boiling water to make pudding (kind of like oatmeal).